magnanim-old/multinet/README.md

 multinet
 ===============

+NOTE: This version is no longer under development.
+We are in the process of releasing version 2.0, that will mantain (almost) the same API for the R package but with a re-engineered C++ code.
+We will soon post here the address of the new repository.

 A library for the analysis and mining of multilayer networks, based on the book: Multilayer Social Networks, by Dickison, Magnani and Rossi, Cambridge University Press.
 This is available as a C++ library and as an R library.
 A stable version of the R library is also available on CRAN.